masarapmabuhay/start3DAgain-SDL-GL-64bit/notes/steamPoweredIkaruga.md

 5) notes: self is destroyed after hitting ENEMY even if with SAME POLARITY;

 6) notes: OUTPUT ENERGY BULLETS from destroyed ENEMY are of the SAME POLARITY as that used to destroy it;
+--> IF ENERGY BULLET used to destroy ENEMY is of opposite POLARITY of the destroyed ENEMY,<br/> --> there shall be no OUTPUT ENERGY BULLETS

 7) notes: HOMING ENERGY BULLETS auto-targets based on nearest distance to self;<br/>
 --> adds: RISK & RETURN exists due to noticeable count of destroyed ENEMIES<br/>